Yes, we are open from 9am–5pm and feed the birds every day.

 Almost every day we run a run a ranger-led visit to the hide at feeding time.

 There are, however, a few days each year when we are closed due to farming activity.

-To avoid disappointment we advise people to book ahead.
-You can email us* at info(at)argatyredkites.co.uk or call 01786 841373.
+Currently we are unable to welcome visitors except by pre-booking.
+You can email us* at info(at)argatyredkites.co.uk or call +44 (0)1786 841373.
 If you reach our answer phone, please leave a message and we will call you back.

 The greatest numbers of Kites are to be seen in winter although it is very rare for visitors not to get good views at any time of the year.

-During the autumn and winter they have gathered into scavenging packs, seeking food in groups and as the days are short and they are hungry the feeding displays are magnificent.
+They spend the autumn and winter in large roosts, seeking food in groups and as the days are short and they are hungry the feeding displays are magnificent.

 The hide can get pretty cold in winter, however, so we advise all visitors to wrap up warm before coming.
 On the plus side, we now have hot drinks and a wood-burning stove in the visitor centre so guests can thaw out after a trip to the hide!

 As these are wild birds it isn’t possible to predict just how many will come to the feed on any given day nor how quickly they will actually start feeding – it depends on what they have found for themselves already in the day.

 Typically, visitors stay for about an hour and a half but you are welcome to stay longer or leave earlier as you decide.